Slaedr/FVENS/Readme.md

 - The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrix library (version 3.3.4) - needs an environment variable called EIGEN_DIR to be set to the top-level Eigen directory
 - [BLASTed](https://github.com/Slaedr/BLASTed) sparse linear algebra library - needs an environment variable called BLASTED_DIR to be set to the top level BLASTed directory.

-Optionally, OpenMP can be used if available (default builds of GCC have this, for instance).
+Optionally, OpenMP can be used if available (default builds of GCC on most GNU/Linux distributions have this, for instance).

 To build, issue